MesutKihal/Snippets/README.md

 # Snippets

-This repository contains diffrent snippets of code from Data Structure and Algorithms implemention to the problems I have solved.
-Feel free to fork, clone and play around with my code.
+This repository contains different snippets of code from Data Structure and algorithm implementation to the problems I have solved.
+Feel free to fork, clone, and play around with my code.